There are quite a few idioms that force a listener to pause and wonder: “Where the hell did that saying come from?”

 These underprivileged men and women, whose tribulations truly rival those of people living in police states overseas, insist that briefly changing their daily routines in the name of survival is simply too much to bear.
 Remember these freedom fighters when you go to bed at night.
-Perhaps even free up the space on your living room wall where Christ relaxes on his cross, and instead hang a picture of these brave and outstanding Americans who are so all-knowing that not even life-saving science can disrupt their daily routines.
+Hang a picture of these brave and outstanding Americans who are so all-knowing that not even life-saving science can disrupt their daily routines.
 Praise be.

 In short, they say we’re throwing out the baby with the bathwater, and the solution is worse than the problem.